Insulation Cost Calculator (2026)

 Planning estimate, not a bid.
 2026 ranges informed by Energy Star, DOE Energy Saver, IECC 2024, manufacturer (Owens Corning, Rockwool, Knauf, Icynene) MSRP, HomeGuide, Homewyse.

-What's not included: Federal IRA tax credits (25C may apply — verify current cap on IRS Form 5695), state utility rebates (Mass Save, NYSERDA), asbestos vermiculite abatement (older homes with Zonolite), bath-fan and recessed-light air sealing covers, rim-joist treatment, and HERS verification.
+What's not included: Federal 25C tax credit (applied to property placed in service on or before December 31, 2025; 2026 installs generally do not qualify — verify on IRS Form 5695), state utility rebates (Mass Save, NYSERDA), asbestos vermiculite abatement (older homes with Zonolite), bath-fan and recessed-light air sealing covers, rim-joist treatment, and HERS verification.

 Bid check